-An additional approach, which was used in other countries and could be modified to deal with the situational wrong doer, is the masked applications approach.
-A relatively new approach taking into account that hiring managers might, at least partially, discriminate against their own will and are prone to automatic biases through stereotype information, calls for the removal of stereotypical information (i.e. gender, a potential migrant background, marital status and age) from application files.
-In one of the classic studies on masking personal information, Goldin and Rouse have shown that musicians who performed auditions, when their gender was concealed were more likely to pass both the screening and the hiring stage.
-Lumb and Veil have shown that an attempt to help non-European candidates to get accepted to medical school by masked application was proven unsuccessful, possibly due to the ability of application evaluators to recognize one’s origin through other details in the application.
-In a study conducted in Sweden by Åslund & Skans, it was found that anonymous applications have proved effective for eliminating both race and gender discrimination in the first stage (i.e. being invited for the interview).
-However, chances of being hired were improved only for gender related discrimination and not for race based discrimination.
-In a study conducted in the Netherlands by Bøg & Kranendonk, which focused mostly on ethnicity, a small effect was present in the invitation for interview decision, which completely disappeared in the hiring process.
-In a European study on the market for economics PhDs, masking personal information was shown to have a reverse effect in that fewer female applicants received invitations for interviews, relative to the traditional approach.
-In a pilot project, raised by the German Anti-Discrimination Agency, recruiting departments received only depersonalized applications where personal data was omitted.
-The results of the project were announced quite enthusiastically as a successful potential change in hiring procedures.
-Managers as well as applicants reported that they perceived the process as more fair and some applicants even stated that they estimated that their chances of being invited to a job interview were higher in the course of depersonalized procedures than in conventional ones.
+The masked applications approach is a relatively new method that assumes that hiring managers might, at least partially, discriminate unconsciously and are prone to automatic biases generated by stereotyped information, even though they may deny or be unaware of those biases.
+It calls for the removal of stereotypical information (i.e., gender, age, whether one is an immigrant, and marital status) from application files and then sometimes the use of “blind” interviews, in which the employer cannot see the candidate.
+In one of the classic studies on masking personal information, Goldin and Rouse showed that musicians who performed auditions behind a screen, thereby concealing their gender and age, were more likely to pass the audition and be hired than those candidates who performed in full view.
+However, Lumb and Veil found that an attempt to help non-European candidates get accepted to medical school by masked application was unsuccessful, possibly due to the ability of application evaluators to recognize the applicants’ country of origin through other details in the application.
+In a study conducted in Sweden by Åslund and Skans, it was found that anonymous applications were effective in eliminating the effects of both race and gender discrimination in the first stage (i.e., being invited for the interview).
+However, chances of subsequently being hired were improved only for applicants of a different gender but not for those of different races.
+In a study conducted in the Netherlands by Bøg and Kranendonk, which focused mostly on ethnicity, a small effect of masking identity was found in invitation-for-interview decisions, but it completely disappeared in the hiring process.
+In a European study of the academic marketplace for those with doctorates in economics, masking personal information was shown to have a reverse effect in that fewer female applicants received invitations for interviews, relative to the traditional approach.
+In a pilot project conducted raised by the German government’s Anti-Discrimination Agency, recruiting departments received only depersonalized applications that omitted personal data.
+Managers as well as applicants reported that they perceived the process as more fair, and some applicants even stated that they estimated that their chances of being invited to a job interview were higher when depersonalized procedures were used rather than conventional ones.
+The agency is exploring implementing this approach more widely.

-Two Tier Expressive Approach:
+<H2>Two-Tier Expressive Approach

-An additional solution deals with the fact that there are both good and bad people and that both implicit and explicit discrimination is likely to occur relates to an idea which was first advocated by Krieger.
-Given our focus on good people and bad people and the need to differentiate between people based not just on their results but, rather on their intention, it might be a good idea to come up with different names for each type of discrimination possibly based on the distinction between implicit and explicit discrimination.
+Another approach that accounts for the fact that there are both good and bad people and that both implicit and explicit discrimination are likely to occur stems from an idea first advocated by Krieger.
+Given the focus on good people and bad people and the need to differentiate between people based not just on their results of their behavior but also on their motivations, it might be helpful to come up with different names for each type of discrimination based on the distinction between implicit and explicit discrimination.
 Such an approach prevents a situation where people who engage in situational wrongdoing and those engaged in intentional wrongdoing will be treated in a similar way.
-Such similar treatment undermines the social condemnation, which intentional wrong-doers could receive.
+Such similar treatment undermines the social condemnation that intentional wrongdoers could receive for engaging in discriminatory practices.